Irena Boycheva, Independent Scientific Investigator

 Diagram 4: The Stimulus–Signal Cycle — any stimulus, whether from natural surroundings or stimulants, creates a signal that should be stabilized by minerals.
 Once stabilized, carbon gives the signal a form — and the mind does not read raw signals but these carbon forms, which become perception before returning to reset.

-The latest diagram has made the work come alive.
+The latest diagram has made her work come alive.
 At last there is something real to explore — not only more references or theories, but the inorganic: minerals and geochemistry, touchable, measurable, and ready for experiments.